 Trelawney Avenue, Langley, Slough, Berkshire

-A very plain church of the late 1950s by Sebastian Comper, made more interesting by the narthex addition and new furnishings of 2005.
+A plain church of the late 1950s by Sebastian Comper, made more interesting by a modern narthex addition and furnishings by Stephen Foster and David John.

 Mass was first said at Langley in August 1953, in a temporary chapel.
-In November 1953 fundraising began to buy a site at the crossing of Trelawney Avenue and Green Drive, with the aim of building a new church, presbytery and hall for Langley’s growing Catholic population.
+In November 1953 fundraising began to buy a site at the crossing of Trelawney Avenue and Green Drive, with the aim of building a church, presbytery and hall.
 By October 1954 there were 1,000 Catholics living in the area, many with homes on the London County Council’s newly-built Langley estate.
 From 1955 Mass was said at 137 Trelawney Avenue, a house which Fr Geoffrey Crawfurd rented from the LCC.
 The site of the current church was bought from the LCC in January 1956.
-J. S. Comper designed the new church, designed to hold 350, and building work began in June; the builders were Kirk and Kirk of Putney.
-The foundation stone was laid on 3o September, and the first Mass was said on 2 February 1957.
+J. S. Comper designed the new church, designed to hold 350, and building work began in June; the builders were Kirk & Kirk of Putney.
+The foundation stone was laid on 30 September, and the first Mass was said on 2 February 1957.
 The cost of the church was £16,875.

-The west end of the church was adapted in 1981 by Seely and Paget, with a gallery (always intended by the architect), repository, confessional etc moved to this end.
-A screen with three doors was installed beneath the gallery front.
+The west end was adapted in 1981 by Seely & Paget, with a gallery (always intended by the architect), repository, confessional etc moved to this end.
+A screen was installed beneath the gallery front.
 A sculpture of the Holy Family by Andrew Kennedy of Chadlington, Oxon. was installed in the spandrels between the doorways facing the road.

-In 2005 a new, glazed narthex enclosed the church’s west front.
-Designed by Stuart MacKay of Edgington, Spink and Hyne, the narthex was designed to allow around 180 people – a typical Sunday service congregation – to congregate comfortably.
-The new extension includes a kitchenette and WCs.
-As part of the renewal work the church interior was repainted, and newly-furnished (see below).
-A new altar to Our Lady was created at the southwest end of the nave (in place of the confessional), and a new lighting and sound system was installed.
-The 1981 screen below the gallery front was also removed.
+In 2005 a new, glazed narthex was built across the church’s west front.
+Designed by Stuart MacKay of Edgington, Spink & Hyne, it was designed to allow around 180 people – a typical Sunday congregation – to congregate comfortably after Mass.
+The extension includes a kitchenette and WCs.
+As part of the renewal work the church interior was repainted and refurnished (see below).
+A shrine to Our Lady was created at the southwest end of the nave (in place of the confessional), and a new lighting and sound system installed.
+The 1981 screen below the gallery front was removed.

-The exterior of the building is faced in Fletton brick, with a roof of cement tiles (replacing pantiles).
-There are single Gothic windows in each of the nave’s five bays, and a group of three windows in the west gable end.
+The exterior is faced in Fletton brick, with a roof of cement tiles (replacing pantiles).
+Single Gothic windows in each of the nave’s five bays, and a group of three windows in the west gable end.
 The windows, with cast stone surrounds, contain small-paned, clear-glass leaded lights.